SteamedFish6/ncbi-genome-download_revised/README.md

 Add one argument called '-D' ('--max-download' ) which sets a maximum number of download candidates.

-To apply the changes, just replace 'core.py' and 'config.py' in your 'ncbi_genome_download' package to the revised ones.
+To apply the changes, just replace 'core.py' and 'config.py' in your 'ncbi_genome_download' package to the revised ones (in this repo).

-Please see the origingal tool at: https://github.com/kblin/ncbi-genome-download .
+Please see the original tool at: https://github.com/kblin/ncbi-genome-download .